All About Dunnage Bags

-Choosing the right dunnage bag depends on the mode of transport chosen, the type of cargo to be shipped, and the conditions that the product is likely to be exposed during transit.
+Choosing the right dunnage bag depends on the mode of transport, the type of cargo to be shipped, and the conditions that the product is likely to be exposed during transit.

-The type of dunnage bag to be used also depends on the weight you’re looking to ship.
+The kind of dunnage bag used also depends on the weight you’re looking to ship.
 Ideally, you can brace up to 120,000 pounds in a container.
-As for choosing the right ply, here’s a list of ply that you will need depending on load size:
+As for choosing the right ply, here’s a list of thickness that you will need depending on load size:

 Dunnage airbag requirement also changes depending on the mode of transport.
-For example, truck shipments require a 2 ply bag while intermodal shipments will need a 2 ply Level 1 bag.
-Sea containers need a Level 1 or Level 2 bags while railroad cars will need higher levels of bags depending on the load of the product.
-Vessel shipments also need higher levels of airbags depending on the weight of the cargo.
+For example, truck shipments require a two-ply bag, while intermodal shipments will need a two-ply Level 1 bag.
+Sea containers need a Level 1 or Level 2 bags while railroad cars will need higher levels of dunnage bags depending on the load of the product.
+Vessel shipments also require higher levels of airbags depending on the weight of the cargo.

-If you’re not sure about the dunnage airbag that’s right for your cargo, speak to the company’s representative.
-Some companies also upload a technical datasheet on their website for reference to help buyers choose the right bag.
+If you’re not sure about the dunnage airbag that’s right for your requirements, feel free to speak to our company’s representative.

-Ideally, dunnage air bag size is calculated by measuring the void between cargo and the distance from the floor to the top load.
-If a pallet is being used, you will have to measure the length of the pallet/skid and refer to the size chart provided by the company.
+Ideally, dunnage air bag size calculated by measuring the void between cargo and the distance from the floor to the top load.
+Remember to include the length of the pallet/skid.

 Taking Care Of Dunnage Air Bags:

 To prevent the airbag from rough edges, manufacturers often recommend placing a smooth surface on either side of the dunnage bag.
-Knowing how to use dunnage airbags properly is important to protect cargo and save thousands of dollars in damaged cargo.
+Knowing how to use dunnage airbags properly is essential to protect cargo and save thousands of dollars in damaged shipment.
 When inflating the bag, do not apply more pressure than recommended; or, the airbag could burst.
 Also, fill any voids that exceed 18 inches with appropriate filler material like old pallets.
-Check the manufacturer’s website for a list of maximum void recommendations.
+Request for a list of maximum void recommendations.

 Also, not all airbags are reusable.
 Always check the label on the bag to make sure that they are reusable and for how many times can be they are reused.